ktdjiren/ktdjiren/README.md

 # 💫 About Me:
 Hi there!
-I'm Aman Rawat, a passionate AI and ML enthusiast currently pursuing my 3rd year at IIT Dhanbad.
+I'm Aman Rawat, a passionate AI and ML enthusiast currently pursuing my final year at IIT Dhanbad.
 I have a strong interest in developing intelligent systems, working with machine learning models, and exploring data science to solve real-world problems.<br>

 ## 🌐 Socials: